aadarshmishra49/expenseTracker/README.md

 # expenseTracker
-Expense Ttracker project developed in html css and javascript
+Expense tracker project developed in html css and javascript